 - Refined grains.
 In contrast to whole grains, refined grains are milled, a process that strips out both the bran and germ to give them a finer texture and longer shelf life.
 The refining process also removes many nutrients, including fiber.
 Refined grains include white flour, white rice, white bread, and degermed cornflower.
 Many pieces of bread, cereals, crackers, desserts, and pastries are made with refined grains, too.
 These processed foods will not keep your blood sugar levels steady, which is why you will be hungry again soon after consumption.

-Most refined grains are enriched, and many enriched grains are also fortified — meaning nutrients that don’t occur naturally in the food are added — with other vitamins and minerals, such as folic acid and iron.
+Most refined grains are enriched.
+Many enriched grains are also fortified — meaning nutrients that don’t occur naturally in the food are added — with other vitamins and minerals, such as folic acid and iron.
 Enriched grains lack fiber and are not an optimal choice because while they have traces of nutrition, many important vitamins and nutrients are lost during processing.

 Opt for whole grains